 This provides instant diversification, without the need to research every last stock or bond.
 For example, an S&P 500 ETF covers all (or most) of the stocks on the...
 Read more According to the Bureau of Economic Analysis, the average American spends over $1400 on buying clothes and related items per year and it’s been estimated that most people only wear 20% of the clothing they own.

 Want to look great, keep the closet clutter to the minimum, and stop wasting money on unworn items?
 Whether you’re religious or not, Easter can be an incredibly fun time of year — delicious candy, beautiful eggs, fluffy bunnies, and pastel everything.
 Zillow real estate investment writer and long-term investor Leonard Baron, MBA, is answering questions from MintLife readers.

-Current Ratio (iStockphoto) Any study of financial statements includes basic tests in two areas: profitability (and the growth trends that includes) and working capital, or the availability of liquid assets needed to fund current operations.
+Filling up your child’s Easter basket can be an expensive endeavor.
+Inflation.
+Current Ratio. (iStockphoto) Any study of financial statements includes basic tests in two areas: profitability (and the growth trends that includes) and working capital, or the availability of liquid assets needed to fund current operations.

 Working capital “liquidity” means not just cash, but those assets that can be converted to cash within one year.
 This includes accounts receivable (minus a realistic reserve for bad debts), inventory, and marketable securities (investments).
 Collectively, cash plus these other classifications are called current assets because they are “liquid.”
 This distinction from other assets (such as long-term, or capital assets) is the liquidity itself.
 The other half is current liabilities.